Directed Nanoscale Transformations

 Seeks to illuminate the basic scientific questions of how matter can be transformed locally and will thus enable novel nanofabrication approaches.

-Aim 1 - Understanding Energy Transfer.
-The interaction between an energetic electron/ion beam or scanning probe tip can induce highly localized transformations in materials by altering bonds at the atomic and molecular level.
-In this aim, we will use state-of-the-art computational approaches, complemented by in situ experiments, to elucidate energy transfer interactions under relativistic conditions, knowledge of which will provide feedback into Aims 2-3.
+Aim 1.
+Understanding Energy Transfer.
+We need to understand how energy (momentum) transfers from beams of energetic particles (electrons, ions) and external fields (scanning probes) into materials in order to ultimately enable better control.
+The interaction between an energetic electron/ion beam or scanning probe tip can induce highly localized transformations in materials by altering bonds at the atomic and molecular level into excited metastable states.
+Thus, in this aim, we will develop and apply state-of-the-art computational and theoretical approaches, complemented by in situ experiments (in reactive environments and under electrochemical and thermal control) to elucidate energy transfer interactions.